 Here’s the tragedy of the story: just studying the returns on invested capital a company has generated in the past says little about the incremental returns it will generate in the future.
 Financial acumen matters little here and forecasting a company’s future excess returns is really a different ball game.
 But studying the past may grant us clues to the future.

-Oh well, we’ll try to get one step closer in a future note.
+Oh well, we’ll try to get one step closer in future notes.